-The Ergonomics Program supports employees by providing training, ergonomic evaluations, recommendations and planning for the office and the trades.
-As we spend approximately 1/3 of our day at work, it is important to consistently integrate safe work practices.
-Ensure that you take 1 – 2 minutes breaks twice an hour to alternate your posture, stretch and take a moment to relax.
+The Ergonomics Program supports employees by providing training, ergonomic evaluations, and recommendations for the office and the trades.
+As we spend approximately 1/3 of our day at work, it is important to consistently integrate safe and healthy work practices.

 Please contact the Workers' Compensation, ADA, and Leave Specialist to request an ergonomic evaluation.